Displays the about box.

 Lists all lines in the current buffer that match the last search.

-Default key mapping: Ctrl L
+Default key mapping: Ctrl L, Ctrl F3

 Lists all occurrences in the current buffer of the selected text (if any) or of the word at the current location of the caret.